 If you need some inspiration to clear out the junk check out this book.
 This book was life-changing for me.

-This won’t make you money this weekend, but if you have a bunch of extra clothing, I love selling my clothing through ThredUp.
+This won’t make you money this weekend (it takes 4-5 weeks), but if you have a bunch of extra clothing, I love selling my clothing through ThredUp.
 Check out this post for more info: Is Thredup Legit?
 Style on a Tight Budget.

 2. Ask your neighbors/friends if they have any extra work that needs to be done around their house.